-Like you have sent your individual drum tracks to the drum bus, sent the same tracks to the reverb track.
+Like you have sent your individual drum tracks to the drum bus and sent the same tracks to the reverb track.
 Now you have individual tracks that are connected to the drum bus and also to the reverb track.

 But remember that not every track goes to the master bus.
 Individual tracks go to drum bus and reverb track.
-And these two tracks go to the master bus, not individual tracks.
+These two tracks go to the master bus, not individual tracks.

 Now, to start applying reverb, the first thing to do is to set your reverb settings to the default.
 This way you will hear how each track sounds with the default reverb on it.
 Just send every track to the reverb bus and set its settings to default.